 Yes, you can use AI.
 The real question is how long it will take you to realise what it missed.

-A popular AI tool like ChatGPT is excellent at reading text.
-It is not a crawler.
-It does not render JavaScript, analyse Core Web Vitals, inspect server logs, or understand how Google actually experiences your site.
+Popular AI tools like Claude or ChatGPT are excellent at reading text.
+Neither of those is a crawler.
+They sure can help, but can’t accuretely render JavaScript, analyse Core Web Vitals, inspect server logs, or understand how Google actually experiences your site.

 When you ask an AI for an SEO audit, it observes patterns instead of inspecting reality.
 That distinction matters.